 As far as timing goes, you can set a timer and have students move as a group once the time is up.
 When I do this, if I notice that the tasks are taking too long, I’ll add more time for each rotation.
 (If it’s taking longer because the kids aren’t working, I don’t.
 Then they realize that if they don’t focus, they don’t finish).

 You can also choose to have students just move along individually as they finish each task.
 This works well when the kids are used to using stations and know the procedure.

 I rarely assess the work the students do at their stations.
 This is because they are most often skills/process based tasks and they are working on things that you will eventually assess anyway.

 For example, when we do revision stations, I will see the work they did on their drafts because they pass them in to me.
 If I didn’t do that, the hope is that I’ll “see” the work in the good copy.
 When they do poetry analysis stations, students are learning how to analyze a poem.
 This is usually for skill building/confidence before they actually write an analysis, or you could have them use the stations as prewriting before they write an analysis t pass in.

 Sometimes, though, you have a class that needs to be held accountable for their work.
 When I do, I’ll take in task sheets to give them a completion grade.
 I just assess that the work is done; however, there’s no reason why you couldn’t grade them for correct answers too.

-I hope I’ve helped you get a clearer idea of how to use stations in your classroom.
+I hope I’ve helped you get a clearer idea of how to use learning stations in a high school classroom.
 It may seem scary at first, but I think if you try, you’ll start using them as a regular activity with your students.
 Please leave any questions that you have in the comments!
 And, if you’d like some ready to go stations, check out the links below – or get them all in my Mega Bundle.